recepatas/real-time-messaging/README.md

 * As another idea to reduce the delay of the actions, we can call related services as fire-and-forget by using Async methods. in SMSSender, send method is annotated with Async.

-* Test cases for concurrent consuming can be found in MessageReceiverIntegrationTest
+* Test cases for concurrent consuming can be found in EventReceiverIntegrationTest